andi242/sb-collection/plugin-installer/readme.md

-# [Work in Progress] Download Plugins with streamer bot
+# [Work in Progress] download OBS plugins with streamer bot

 ## disclaimer